themeteorchef/writing-an-api/writing-an-api.md

 Before we part ways, it would be helpful to understand how this API is actually _consumed_ by a user.
 When we say consumed, we really just mean "used."
 Like, "I'm so hungry, I'm going to use this burger right now."
 In order to test our methods out, we can make use of the `http` package.
 We're not going to do too deep of a dive here.
 Instead, let's just look at examples of each method, showing how the data can be passed.

+#### GET request

-`GET` request using the HTTP package will need to pass data using either the `params` object that sits inside of the options object, or, as a string in the `query` parameter formatted like `keyName=value&anotherKey=anotherValue`.
+`GET` requests using the HTTP package will need to pass data using either the `params` object that sits inside of the options object, or, as a string in the `query` parameter formatted like `keyName=value&anotherKey=anotherValue`.
 That last one, `query`, would be parsed on our server as:

 ```javascript
 {